Irrational-Encoding-Wizardry/guide.encode.moe/typesetting/aegisub.md

 there was a pretty clear consensus on which subtitle renderer to use for anime and softsubs.
 These days, not so much.
-It used to be that [VSFilter][] was the best renderer around and was the only supported renderer by most fansub groups.
+It used to be that [VSFilter][] was the only supported renderer by most fansub groups.
+VSFilter, being the first of its kind, is considered the original subtitle renderer.
-However, it was eventually replaced with [xy-vsfilter][] and then later replaced with [xySubFilter][] because VSFilter and xy-vsfilter were not keeping up with the demands of subtitles.
+However, it was eventually replaced with [xy-VSFilter][], and then later replaced with [xySubFilter][] because VSFilter and xy-vsfilter were not performing as well with the resource requirements of newer subtitles.
+However, VSFilter,
+and its derivatives xy-vsfilter and xySubFilter, only support Windows operating systems.
+They have often been used in codec packs[^4] for players we don't recommend, such as [MPC-HC][].

 By 2015, however,
 xySubFilter development had come to a halt and since then,